v-zhuravlev/zbx_media_pushover/README.md

 ## Setup
-Import the configuration file and define required user macros.
+Import the configuration file and define required user macros:
+- Set global macro {$PUSHOVER.TOKEN} with your Application key
+- When assigning Pushover media to the Zabbix user - add user key into 'send to' field.

 Read more [here](https://medium.com/@zhuravlev.vitaly/my-first-webhook-in-4-4-how-about-pushover-integration-711a51702963).